fabiospampinato/template/docs/schema.md

 }
 ```

+It defines:

+- Some filtering globs, used for avoid parsing particular files with [handlebars](http://handlebarsjs.com).

-It defines a fixed variables order, that's basically the order in which values for those variables will be asked for.
+- A fixed variables order, that's basically the order in which values for those variables will be asked for.

-It also defines a default value for the `version` variable.
+- A default value for the `version` variable.

 Each variable maps to an object used by [inquirer](https://www.npmjs.com/package/inquirer#question) to prompt you for a value for that variable.
 You may define any other key used by inquirer, like a custom "message" string.